Nanoscale Informal Science Education Network

 The National Informal STEM Education Network projects has a number of additional projects that provide additional materials related to diverse areas of STEM.

-NISE Network impacts
+NISE Network Impacts

 The NISE Network Report to Partners provides an overview of the major activities of the Network and highlights our collective accomplishments related to building collaborations, engaging the public, and increasing the capacity of the field.
 It also looks ahead to sustaining the Network beyond the original Nanoscale Informal Science Education Network initiative, funded by the National Science Foundation.